Highwind360/Matrinox/README.md

 # Matrinox
-A java program for solving, simplifying, and displaying systems of equations.
+A program written in java for solving, simplifying, and displaying systems of equations.